Free writing

 Free writing is traditionally regarded as a prewriting technique practiced in academic environments, in which a person writes continuously for a set period of time with limited concern for rhetoric, conventions, and mechanics, sometimes working from a specific prompt provided by a teacher.
 While free writing often produces raw, or even unusable material, it can help writers overcome writing blocks and build confidence by allowing them to practice text-production phases of the writing process without the fear of censure.
-Some writers even use the technique to collect initial thoughts and ideas on a topic, often as a preliminary to formal writing.
+Some writers use the technique to collect initial thoughts and ideas on a topic, often as a preliminary to formal writing.

 Unlike brainstorming, where ideas are listed or organized, a free-written paragraph is comparatively formless or unstructured.

 History

 Dorothea Brande was an early proponent of freewriting.
 In her book Becoming a Writer (1934), she advises readers to sit and write for 15 minutes every morning, as fast as they can.
 She argues that doing so for just 15 minutes helps writers to avoid having the feeling of commitment.
 Instead of believing that writing can become dull, writers can compromise for as little as 15 minutes to liberate ideas and put them on paper.
 She also argued that this practice would help authors to not fear blank pages when they start to write.

 Peter Elbow advanced freewriting in his book Writing Without Teachers (1973).
 He pointed out the importance of writing as a liberating activity.
 Mentioning that when “freewriting” the author can break any restrictions they may have when writing.
 He pointed out that when writing in regular basics one is extremely focused on the mistakes and avoids certain words or ideas for fear.
 Instead, freewriting promotes writers to produce ideas more quickly because they forget to edit as they write.

 The idea of freewriting has been popularized by Julia Cameron through her book The Artist's Way (1992).
 She presents the method of “morning pages” which demands that the author write three pages every morning to get ideas out.
 She saw this as a helpful technique to combat the blockages that writers may have.